Cyber-Lip: Reception

 In Japan, Game Machine listed Cyber-Lip on their December 15, 1990 issue as being the fourth most-popular arcade game at the time.
 In North America, it was the top-grossing new video game on the RePlay arcade charts in December 1990.
 RePlay later reported the game to be the sixth most-popular arcade game in January 1991.
 The title was met with mixed critical reception from reviewers since its initial release in arcades and later on Neo Geo AES.

 AllGame's Kyle Knight regarded Cyber-Lip as an inferior Contra clone, criticizing the inability to shoot diagonally or down when jumping but commended the hand-drawn graphics and praised the audio design.
 Consoles Plus's F. Orlans and J.B.
-Aerstut, as well as Player One's Cyril Drevet, commended the animated sequences, audiovisual presentation, orchestra-like sountrack and playability but the former publication criticized the presence of unlimited continues, stating that the feature lowered interest in the game.
+Aerstut, as well as Player One's Cyril Drevet, commended the animated sequences, audiovisual presentation, orchestra-like soundtrack and playability but the former publication criticized the presence of unlimited continues, stating that the feature lowered interest in the game.
 Likewise, GameFan's four reviewers gave positive remarks to the character animations, audio and boss fights but unanimously criticized its short length.

 French magazine Joystick commented in a positive light in regards to the visuals and two-player mode, as well as the ability to save progress via memory card.
 Both Superjuegos' Alberto Pascual and Tilt's François Hermelin, as well as Génération 4's Jean Delaite, praised the audiovisual presentation and animations but Pascual felt mixed in regards to the difficulty and originality on display.
 ACE's David Upchurch also commended the presentation and enjoyable gameplay but regarded this area as unoriginal and mindless.
 Computer and Video Games Mean Machines noted its high difficulty but felt unimpressed, criticizing the lack of originality and gameplay for being dull.

 In 2014, HobbyConsolas identified Cyber-Lip as one of the twenty best games for the Neo Geo CD.